Sony RX100 VI settings, tips, and tricks

-Tip: if autofocus doesn’t seem to be working, check the lens barrel to see if the AF/MF slider is set to AF.
-It’s also possible to assign a button for what is called ‘Focus Hold’.
+Tip: It’s also possible to assign a button for what is called ‘Focus Hold’.
 With Focus Hold, you can freeze your focus point when you press this button.
 This is often used by photographers to allow for a greater flexibility in composition.

 Another important fact is that in Movie mode, only Continuous AF and MF are available.

 You might think it is best to leave it on the factory ‘wide’ setting (as this uses all AF points), but for certain scenes, it is often better to use a zone or flexible spot to get it to focus on what you want.

 Wide focus area uses all focus points on the sensor.
 Ideal for action scenes where there is a lot of movement going on in your frame.

 Focusses on whatever is centered in your images.
 A fail-proof way of getting the Sony RX100 VI to focus on what you want.
 If you have any problems using the autofocus and are in a situation where you don’t want to miss any shots, revert to Center and just make sure you have your subject centered.

 Flexible spot area selects a spot anywhere on the screen where the camera should focus. (similar to Center spot, except not.. in the center) You can set it to small, medium or large.
 If you want to use this focus area, set it to medium or large, as the camera will struggle to find focus when set to small (except perhaps for close-up portraits where you’d want to focus on the iris of the eye)

 If the Sony RX100 VI fails to focus on the single selected point, it uses the focus points around the flexible spot as the second priority area to achieve focus.